When Teradata Indexing fails

 t02.column_A LIKE ‘%A%’;

-A full table scan on the small auxiliary table will be done, only the rows satisfying the LIKE operator are moved into the spool.
-As the auxiliary table is much smaller, this leads to a huge reduction in IO.
+A full table scan on the small auxiliary table will be done.
+Only the rows satisfying the LIKE operator are moved into the spool.
+The supplementary table is much smaller, leading to a considerable reduction in IO.

-In a second step, a primary index merge join (AMP-local and therefore fast) between the spooled records and the wide table takes place.
+In a second step, a primary index merge join (AMP-local and fast) between the spooled records and the wide table is done.

-The solution described above was successfully implemented in several telecommunication projects, where queries with LIKE operators on huge call detail record (CDR) tables are done on a daily base.
-The creation of auxiliary tables is usually moved into the nightly batch load window.
+The solution described above was successfully implemented in several telecommunication projects, where queries with LIKE operators on huge call detail record (CDR) tables are done daily.
+The creation of supplementary tables is usually moved into the nightly batch load window.